Tinusaur Kits

 Dimitar Minekov

-Workshop on Electronics and Robotics in the village of Vodoley
+STEM workshop on electronics and robotics in the village of Resen

 This Week in History of Computing April 25 – 30